sensu/sensu-docs/content/sensu-core/1.4/reference/configuration.md

 spawn          |
 ---------------|------
-description    | Number processes Sensu will execute simultaneously.
+description    | Number of processes Sensu will execute simultaneously.
 This setting affects execution of both checks and pipe handlers. required       | false type           | Integer default        | 12